 Orange Digital Centers are dedicated to delivering digital innovation and training to all.
 This network of free and inclusive resources supports local start-ups and projects using digital technology.

 Making digital an opportunity for everyone

-As a true network of opportunities, Orange Digital Centers bring together several strategic programmes into one place
+As a true network of opportunities, Orange Digital Centers bring together several strategic programs into one place

-- A Code School, which acts as a centre for vocational training and events such as the Sonatel Academy in Senegal,
+A Code School, which acts as a center for vocational training and events.

-- An Orange Fab, a start-up accelerator that forges national and international business partnerships with one or more Group entities such as the Orange Fab Tunisia,
+An Orange Fab, a start-up accelerator that forges national and international business partnerships with one or more Group entities.

 Orange Digital Centers work closely with all stakeholders including governments (National Ministries of Education and Higher Education) and academia, strengthening young people’s employability and encouraging innovation.
 In Tunis, 27 partner universities participate in the scheme along with five other hubs throughout the region, to help as many people as possible make the most of digital technology.

 The Orange Digital Center concept will be rolled out across all of our operating countries in Africa and the Middle East.

 Working as a network, these hubs promote the exchange of experiences and expertise on a large scale.
 By 2025, 26 Orange Digital Centers should be opened across Africa and Europe.